agude/agude.github.io/_drafts/2020-11-23-switrs_sqlite_hosted_dataset.md

 title: "Introducing the SWITRS SQLite Hosted Dataset"
 description: >
-  California traffic collision data has been hard to get, that's why I am now currating and hosting it!
+  California traffic collision data has been hard to get, that's why I am now curating and hosting it!
 Come take a look!
 image: /files/switrs-dataset/tram_auto_crash_in_1957_frederiksplein_amsterdam.jpg
 image_alt: >
   A photo of a tram and a delivery van collision in Frederiksplein, Amsterdam,